What is hotel housekeeping?

 Hotel housekeeping | Learn more about how a hotel management mobile app can help simplify running your small property

-You need to know your rooms and amenities inside out to be an efficient housekeeper.
-You need to know how long it takes to completely turn a room over.
-This way you can calculate, based on how many rooms you have, how much time each day should be dedicated to housekeeping – and how many people.
-Once you’ve worked this out, you can set up an effective routine and schedule according to guest check-in/check-out times.
+You should know exactly how long it takes to completely turn a room over, to calculate how much time and people should be dedicated to housekeeping.
+You can then set up an effective routine and schedule according to guest check-in/check-out times.

 Here are some more general tips and tricks for effective housekeeping: